Shoreditch: Victorian entertainments

-WW1 – Shoreditch Pals
+First World War

-In the First World War, the Mayor and Borough of Shoreditch raised a pals battalion of volunteers from around the borough who would serve together as the 20th (Shoreditch) Battalion, Middlesex Regiment (Duke of Cambridge's Own).
-The Middlesex Regiment the battalion belonged to was nicknamed the "Die-hards".
+In the First World War, the Mayor, Henry Busby Bird, and Borough of Shoreditch raised a pals battalion of volunteers from around the borough who would serve together as the 20th (Service) Battalion, Middlesex Regiment (Shoreditch).
+The battalion was also known as the 'Boxers' Battalion' (the parent Middlesex Regiment was nicknamed the 'Die-hards').
+The volunteers were enlisted at Shoreditch Town Hall and trained at Victoria Park and Columbia Market.
+The unit served on the Western Front from 1916 to 1918 as part of 121st Brigade of 40th Division, seeing action against the Hindenburg Line and at Bourlon Wood.
+After the huge casualties it suffered during the German spring offensive of March–April 1918, the battalion returned to England to be reconstituted from men of lower medical category.
+It then went back to Flanders as part of 14th (Light) Division, and served during the final victorious advance.
+The battalion's memorial is in St Leonard's Church in Shoreditch High Street.

-For most of its time in the line, the unit was attached to 118th Brigade, part of the 39th Division.
-The battalion was involved in many actions on the Western Front in 1916–18.

-Pre War
+Inter-war years

-Syd's coffee stall was established in Calvert Avenue, Shoreditch in 1919 and operated continuously until 2019.
+Syd's coffee stall was established in Calvert Avenue in 1919 and operated continuously until 2019.

-Gainsborough Studios were located in a former power station, in Poole Street, by the Regents Canal.
-The film studios operated there from 1924 until it declined and closed in 1951.

-The Stag's Head, Hoxton was built in 1936 for Truman's Brewery, and designed by their in-house architect A. E. Sewell.

-WW2 Bombing
+In the 1930s, Shoreditch, Holy Trinity parish united with that of St Leonard.

+Second World War

-Shoreditch was heavily bombed during World War II, with around 495 of its residents killed.
+Shoreditch was heavily bombed during the Second World War, with around 495 of its civilian residents killed.

 The area was hit by at least 279 high explosive bombs, 6 parachute mines 7 V-1 'doodlebugs', 2 V-2 rockets and many thousands of 1 kg incendiary devices.
 The destruction of housing and industry caused by the two V-2s contributed to the opportunity to create Shoreditch Park and Haggerston Park.

 Decline

-Shoreditch post-war declined in conditions, as did both textile and furniture industries with competition elsewhere.
+Post-war, Shoreditch declined in conditions, as did both textile and furniture industries with competition elsewhere.
 This situation was exacerbated by the extensive devastation of the housing stock in the Blitz during the Second World War, and by insensitive redevelopment in the post-war period.

 A south-west to north-east tube line called the Chelsea-Hackney line was proposed in 1970 by the then London Transport Board's London Rail Study as the next project after the completion of the Victoria line and the Fleet line (now the Jubilee line) but was not carried forward, it would have had a new tube station near Shoreditch Church if it was built.